President Trump, Republican Donor Have Financial Stakes In Company That Makes Hydroxychloroquine, Per Reports

-President Donald Trump has a financial stake in a manufacturer of hydroxychloroquine, the anti-malarial drug that has shown some promise of being an effective treatment against the novel coronavirus, The New York Times reports.
+President Donald Trump has a financial stake in a manufacturer of hydroxychloroquine, the anti-malaria drug that has shown some promise of being an effective treatment against the novel coronavirus, HuffPost reports.

-Trump has continuously advocated for using the drug during the coronavirus pandemic in the United States, at one point having called it a “game-changer.”
-Indeed, as recently as recently as this week, as reported at the time by The Inquisitr, Trump was continuing to tout the drug.
+Trump has advocated for using the drug during the coronavirus pandemic in the United States, and at one point called it a “game-changer.”
+Indeed, as recently as this week, as reported by The Inquisitr, Trump continued to tout the drug.

 “I want people to live, and I’m seeing people dying,” he said.

-Though anecdotal evidence appears to show the drug, used in combination with an antibiotic, as a promising treatment for coronavirus, anecdotal evidence is eschewed by scientists in favor of double-blind, clinical studies under controlled scientific conditions.
+Though anecdotal evidence appears to show the drug, used in combination with an antibiotic, is a promising treatment for coronavirus, anecdotal evidence is eschewed by scientists in favor of double-blind, clinical studies under controlled scientific conditions.
 That process can take years.

-Indeed, Dr. Anthony Fauci, the nation’s leading infectious-disease specialist who has become the public face of the battle against the coronavirus in the United States, has rejected the notion of the drug being a cure, at least until clinical trials can be conducted.
+Indeed, Dr. Anthony Fauci, the nation’s leading infectious disease specialist who has become the public face of the battle against the coronavirus in the United States, has rejected the notion of the drug being a cure, at least until clinical trials can be conducted.

-In the Trump White House, so contentious is the issue of whether or not the drug should be promoted as a treatment for coronavirus that it’s led to a public dispute between Fauci, Trump, and Trump’s trade adviser, Peter Navarro, as ABC News reports.
+In the Trump White House, so contentious is the issue of whether the drug should be promoted as a treatment for coronavirus that it’s led to a public dispute between Fauci, Trump, and Trump’s trade adviser, Peter Navarro, as ABC News reports.

-As it turns out, Trump owns a financial stake in a European company that manufactures the drug.
+As it turns out, Trump reportedly owns a financial stake in a European company that manufactures the drug.

 Specifically, Trump has a small financial interest in Sanofi, a French pharmaceutical company that manufactures hydroxychloroquine under the brand name Plaquenil.